MadrasLe/MTLM1/README.md

 Why so fast?

-XLA (Accelerated Linear Algebra): Unlike PyTorch's eager execution, which dispatches kernels one by one (creating CPU overhead), JAX traces the entire computation graph and compiles it via XLA.
+-XLA (Accelerated Linear Algebra): Unlike PyTorch's eager execution, which dispatches kernels one by one (creating CPU overhead), JAX traces the entire computation graph and compiles it via XLA.
 This allows for massive kernel fusion (combining multiple operations into a single GPU/TPU kernel), drastically reducing memory bandwidth bottlenecks.

-TPU Architecture: The Matrix Multiply Units (MXU) on TPUs are purpose-built for the exact systolic array operations required by Transformers, without the general-purpose overhead of GPUs.
+-TPU Architecture: The Matrix Multiply Units (MXU) on TPUs are purpose-built for the exact systolic array operations required by Transformers, without the general-purpose overhead of GPUs.

-Low-Level Sharding: By manually defining the PartitionSpec and Mesh, we avoided the communication overhead often introduced by automatic data-parallel wrappers.
+-Low-Level Sharding: By manually defining the PartitionSpec and Mesh, we avoided the communication overhead often introduced by automatic data-parallel wrappers.

- The "Control" Trade-off
+# The "Control" Trade-off

 However, achieving this speed required a complete paradigm shift that introduced significant engineering friction: